Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: One-dimensional additive case

+Observe that we shall bound $g(F)$ thanks to relation (\ref{eq:low-up-bnd-DX}).
+More specifically, we will show that for each $\theta\in\mathbb{R}_{+}$ we have (almost surely)

-We shall now bound $g(F)$ according to this explicit expression, and we separate the cases $H\in (1/2,1)$ and $H\in (0,1/2)$.
-Notice that the Brownian case, i.e. $H=1/2$, is well known and it is thus omitted here for the sake of conciseness. \end{proof}
+for two strictly positive constants $c_{3}<c_{4}$.
+This deterministic bound easily yields~(\ref{eq:bnd-gF}) and thus~(\ref{eq:up-low-bnd-additive-case}).
+We now separate the cases $H\in(1/2,1)$ and $H\in(0,1/2)$ in order to get relation~(\ref{eq:low-up-bnd-DF-DF-theta}).
+Notice that the Brownian case, that is, $H=1/2$, is well known, and it is thus omitted here for the sake of conciseness. \end{pf*}

-\subsection{Case $\mathbf{H>\frac12}$}
+\subsection{Case $H>\frac{1}{2}$}